Interferometric visibility of single-lens models: the thin-arcs approximation

-As expected, the integrand \Eq{eq_Ftgen} does not depend on $\rho$ and $u_1$ individually, but on their ratio $\eta_1$ (for the perfect Einstein ring, the integrand \Eq{eq_Ftring} does not depend of any of those parameters).
+As expected, the integrand \Eq{eq_Ftgen} does not depend on $\rho$ and $u_1$ individually, but on their ratio $\eta_1$ (for the perfect Einstein ring, the integrand \Eq{eq_Ftring} does not depend of any of these parameters).
 In both cases (assuming no blend stars, or $\Phi_B=0$), the factors $4u_1$ or $4\rho$ cancel out in \Eq{eq_VE}, so that the visibility $\VE$ depends on $\eta_1$ only for $u_1>0$.
 It is noteworthy that in the thin-arcs approximation, $\phi=\arg\Ft$ can take only two values, $0$ and $\pi$.
 It means that the bispectrum $\VEb$ in \Eq{eq_Bis} is also real, and the closure phases $\phiT$ in \Eq{eq_clos} are $0$ or $\pi$.
 As $u_1$ increases, the exact value of $\phiT$ starts to differ from these two values, and should be calculated with the exact formula derived in \Sec{sec_exact}.

-Our numerical simulations show that the thin-arcs approximation speeds up the computation by a factor $\times6$ to $\times10$ (depending on the specific configuration of the images) compared to the exact formula, under a common implementation in Python using the \texttt{scipy/romberg} integration scheme and a given achieved accuracy ($5\times10^{-5}$) on both the real and imaginary parts of $\VE$.
+Our numerical simulations show that the thin-arcs approximation speeds up the computation by a factor of $6$ to $10$ (depending on the specific configuration of the images) compared to the exact formula, under a common implementation in Python using the \texttt{scipy/romberg} integration scheme and a given achieved accuracy ($5\times10^{-5}$) on both the real and imaginary parts of $\VE$.
 As we further discuss in \Sec{sec_examples}, the domain of validity of the thin-arcs approximation is wide.
-In fact considering $|\VE|^2$, for usual values of $\rho$ and typical excursions in the $\uE\vE$-plane, the point-source approximation may be connected to the thin-arcs approximation without having to use the exact formula at all.
+Considering $|\VE|^2$, for the usual values of $\rho$ and typical excursions in the $\uE\vE$-plane, the point-source approximation can be linked with the thin-arcs approximation without having to use the exact formula at all.